ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 	Support for <a href="http://bower.io/">Bower</a> and <a href="https://getcomposer.org/">Composer</a> was introduced in <strong>CKEditor 4.3.3</strong> and for <a href="https://www.npmjs.com/">npm</a> in <strong>CKEditor 4.5.7</strong>.
 You can now use them to install CKEditor releases.
 </p>

-Both package managers will install the <code>standard-all</code> CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the <code>ckeditor.js</code> file and enabled. <a href="http://ckeditor.com/presets">See here</a> for a comparison of packages.
+The package managers will install the `standard-all` CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the `ckeditor.js` file and enabled.
+[See here](http://ckeditor.com/presets) for a comparison of packages.

-Additional plugins included in the <code>standard-all</code> preset can be enabled in your configuration by using the <a href="#!/api/CKEDITOR.config-cfg-extraPlugins">config.extraPlugins</a> option.
+Additional plugins included in the `standard-all` preset can be enabled in your configuration by using the CKEDITOR.config#extraPlugins option.

 For example, if you wanted to add the **Text Color** and **Background Color** buttons to your toolbar (the Standard preset does not include them by default), you should add the following to your custom editor configuration: